mplspunk/awesome-privacy-engineering/README.md

     * [How Randomized Response Can Help Collect Sensitive Information Responsibly](https://pair.withgoogle.com/explorables/anonymization/) - Giant datasets are revealing new patterns in cancer, income inequality and other important areas.
 However, the widespread availability of fast computers that can cross reference public data is making it harder to collect private information without inadvertently violating people's privacy.
 Modern randomization techniques can help preserve anonymity.
     * [Can a Model Be Differentially Private and Fair?](https://pair.withgoogle.com/explorables/private-and-fair/) - Training with differential privacy limits the information about any one data point that is extractable but in some cases there’s an unexpected side-effect: reduced accuracy with underrepresented subgroups disparately impacted.
     * [Hidden Bias](https://pair.withgoogle.com/explorables/hidden-bias/) - Models trained on real-world data can encode real-world bias.
 Hiding information about protected classes doesn't always fix things — sometimes it can even hurt.
+    * [How Federated Learning Protects Privacy](https://pair.withgoogle.com/explorables/federated-learning/) - With federated learning, it’s possible to collaboratively train a model with data from multiple users without any raw data leaving their devices.
 * [Fairlearn](https://github.com/fairlearn/fairlearn) - A Python package to assess and improve fairness of machine learning models.
 * [InterpretML](https://interpret.ml) - A toolkit to help understand models and enable responsible machine learning.
 * [ML Privacy Meter](https://github.com/privacytrustlab/ml_privacy_meter) - A tool to quantify the privacy risks of machine learning models with respect to inference attacks, notably membership inference attacks